docker-archive/dcus-hol-2017/docker-enterprise/README.md

 When you encounter a phrase in between `<` and `>`  you are meant to substitute in a different value.

-For instance if you see `ssh <username>@<hostname>` you would actually type something like `ssh labuser@v111node0-adaflds023asdf-23423kjl.appnet.com`
+For instance if you see `https://<node0-dns-name>` you would actually type something like `https://node0-smwqii1akqh.southcentralus.cloudapp.azure.com`.

 You will be asked to SSH into various nodes.
-These nodes are referred to as **v111node0**, **v111node1** etc. These tags correspond to the very beginning of the hostnames you will find in your welcome email.
+In this lab these nodes are referred to as `node0`, `node1`, and `node2`, but you will use the full DNS name.
+The full DNS name will look something like the following:

+- `node0-smwqii1akqh.southcentralus.cloudapp.azure.com`
+- `node1-smwqii1akqh.southcentralus.cloudapp.azure.com`
+- `node2-smwqii1akqh.southcentralus.cloudapp.azure.com`

 ## <a name="prerequisites"></a>Prerequisites

 This lab is best done on three separate nodes, though it can be done with a single one.
 The requirements are as follows:

-- 3 Nodes
-- Docker Enterprise 17.03+ each installed on each
+- 3 Nodes with Docker Enterprise 17.03+ each installed on each
-- 1 node as a UCP Manager node
-- Remaining nodes as UCP Worker nodes

 ## <a name="task1"></a>Task 1: Installing UCP
 The following task will guide you through how to create a UCP cluster on your hosts.

 ### <a name="task1.1"></a>Task 1.1: Installing the UCP Manager
+Each of the Linux lab nodes will have a unique password that is in your email.

-1. Log in to `node0` of the three nodes you have been given for this lab.
-We will install `node0` as the UCP controller of your UCP cluster.
+1. Log in to `node1` of the three nodes you have been given for this lab.
+The username for all of the Linux nodes is `ubuntu` and the node will have a unique password that should be in your email.
+You may be prompted whether you want to continue.
+Answer `yes` and then enter the password.

 ```
-$ ssh ubuntu@<node0-public-dns>
+$ ssh ubuntu@node1-smwqii1akqh.southcentralus.cloudapp.azure.com

+The authenticity of host 'node1-smwqii1akqh.southcentralus.cloudapp.azure.com (13.65.212.221)' can't be established.
+ECDSA key fingerprint is SHA256:BKHHGwzrRx/zIuO7zwvyq5boa/5o2cZD9OTlOlOWJvY.
+Are you sure you want to continue connecting (yes/no)? yes
+Warning: Permanently added 'node1-smwqii1akqh.southcentralus.cloudapp.azure.com,13.65.212.221' (ECDSA) to the list of known hosts.
+ubuntu@node1-smwqii1akqh.southcentralus.cloudapp.azure.com's password:

+Welcome to Ubuntu 16.04.2 LTS (GNU/Linux 4.4.0-72-generic x86_64)
 ```

 2. Check to make sure you are running the correct Docker version.
 At a minimum you should be running `17.03 EE`